-- 2.9 It is recognised that the ability of the Organisation to implement some/all of the above will be dependent on size and availability of resources. - 2.10 It is emphasised that the key approach is for organisations to do as much as is reasonably practical concentrating first in those aspects, which present the highest potential risk.
-These are likely to be best identified through normal risk assessment techniques, and by fully consulting the staff who actually undertake the activities.

-3) Violent behaviour towards staff when conducting home visits, visiting sites or commuting for business

-- 3.1 Members of staff who are required in the course of their normal work to visit tenants at their homes or meet with contractors will, wherever possible, be offered suitable training or instruction on how to deal with potentially violent situations. - 3.2 Wherever possible interviews with persons who are not known to staff, or persons whom experience shows may be potentially violent, should be conducted at the Organisation offices. - 3.3 Wherever possible information should be obtained about the interviewee's background prior to any visit. - 3.4 If there is a known history of violent behaviour and the interview must take place at the home, the proposed visit should be discussed with a member of staff before making arrangements. - 3.5 Where possible, visits should be made in pairs. - 3.6 All organisations are asked to consider developing a system where staff leaving the office to carry out visits record details of their proposed movements and approximate follow up action to be invoked where staff have not returned within a reasonable period of time. - 3.7 Some security firms may be able to offer an external 'tracking' system, where internal staff resources are limited. - 3.8 Staff should complete an Incident Report Form if any visit raises cause for concern in terms of safety.
+- (ii) The First aider will render treatment as appropriate. - (iii) If the senior member (or most suitably trained member) of staff considers it necessary the appropriate emergency services will be contacted. - (iv) The office will be closed to the public if necessary until the incident has been resolved. - 2.9 It is recognised that the ability of the Association to implement some/all of the above will be dependent on size and availability of resources. - 2.10 It is emphasised that the key approach is for Associations to do as much as is reasonably practical concentrating first in those aspects, which present the highest potential risk.
+These are likely to be best identified through normal risk assessment techniques, and by fully consulting the staff who actually undertake the activities. - 3) Violent behaviour towards staff when conducting home visits, visiting sites or commuting for business - 3.1 Members of staff who are required in the course of their normal work to visit tenants at their homes or meet with contractors will, wherever possible, be offered suitable training or instruction on how to deal with potentially violent situations. - 3.2 Wherever possible interviews with persons who are not known to staff, or persons whom experience shows may be potentially violent, should be conducted at the Association offices. - 3.3 Wherever possible information should be obtained about the interviewee's background prior to any visit. - 3.4 If there is a known history of violent behaviour and the interview must take place at the home, the proposed visit should be discussed with a member of staff before making arrangements. - 3.5 Where possible, visits should be made in pairs. - 3.6 All Associations are asked to consider developing a system where staff leaving the office to carry out visits record details of their proposed movements and approximate follow up action to be invoked where staff have not returned within a reasonable period of time. - 3.7 Some security firms may be able to offer an external 'tracking' system, where internal staff resources are limited. - 3.8 Staff should complete an Incident Report Form if any visit raises cause for concern in terms of safety.
 Only through such reports will management be able to adopt suitable measures for preventing other staff members being placed at risk.